 Health System

-The Spanish National Health System (SNHS) is the result of a system consolidation process started in 1978 and leading to the nearly universal coverage of all citizens, providing care based on need and free at the point of delivery, except for a cost-sharing scheme for pharmaceuticals dispensed out of hospitals.
-(1) Care delivery is mainly undertaken through a network of publicly owned, staffed and operated inpatient and outpatient centers.
-In 2002 a process of devolution to the 17 regions that comprise the Spanish state was completed.
-Each regional NHS is geographically organized into Primary Healthcare Districts (around 5000–25000 people served by one Primary Care Centre), which in turn are embedded into Healthcare Departments (about 150000–250000 people served by one public hospital).
-Each regional NHS develops and operates its own information systems and the development of real-world data (RWD) research capabilities is heterogeneous, the Results Analysis Base of Navarre (BARDENA) in the region of Navarra being among the best in terms of data availability and the linkage capacity of databases at a population level.
+The Spanish National Health System (SNHS) is the result of a system consolidation process started in 1978 and leading to the nearly universal coverage of all citizens.
+This provided an universal need based free health care, where pharmaceuticals dispensed out of hospitals are copaid according to the income fo the individual.
+(1) Each one of the 17 regional Health Systems (HS)is mainly undertaken through a regional network of publicly owned, staffed and operated inpatient and outpatient centers, geographically subdivided into Primary Healthcare Districts (around 5000–25000 people served by one Primary Care Centre), which in turn are embedded into Healthcare Areas (about 150000–250000 people served by one public hospital).
+The information needed to provide this public health care is regionally stored and operated, based on its own information systems.
+Consequently, the secondary use of health data and the research based in Real World Data is heterogoneus, BARDENA being highly positioned in terms of data availability and the linkage capacity of databases at a population level.

 Data collected

-Data are sourced from a variety of datasets owned by the Health Department of the Foral Community of Navarre.
-All data included in the databases can be obtained at the individual level.
-The type of available data, measurements collected and update frequency is different for each dataset.
+Data are sourced from a wide variety of datasets owned by the Health Department of the Foral Community of Navarre, all differing in the type data strcutures, values and update frequencies.All data included in the databases is obtained at individual level.
 The main characteristics of each dataset are described below and in Fig. 1.

-The Population Information System (LAKORA) is a region-wide database that provides basic information on BARDENA coverage (dates and causes of BARDENA entitlement or disentitlement, insurance modality, pharmaceutical copayment status, assigned Healthcare Department, Primary Healthcare District and primary care doctor, etc.) and also some sociodemographic data such as sex, date of birth, nationality, country of origin, previous year income strata, employment status, risk of social exclusion, geographic location, address and other administrative data.
-LAKORA information module is paramount to BARDENA as it is the source of the individual, exclusive and permanent identifier number associated to each individual (the CIPNA number) that is then used throughout the rest of the databases, allowing data linkage across the multiple databases in the network (see Fig. 1).
+The Population Information System (LAKORA) is a region-wide database that provides basic information on BARDENA coverage (dates and causes of BARDENA entitlement/ disentitlement, insurance modality, pharmaceutical copayment status, assigned Healthcare Department, Primary Healthcare District and primary care physician, etc.) and sociodemographic data such as sex, date of birth, nationality, country of birth, income strata, employment status, risk of social exclusion, geographic location, address and other administrative data.
+LAKORA information module is paramount to BARDENA as it is the source of the individual, exclusive and permanent identifier linking patient level information across the multiple databases in the network (see Fig. 1).

-The Primary care module (ATENEA) was implemented in 2003 as the electronic medical record (EMR) for primary, reaching 95% in 2008.
+The Primary care module (ATENEA) started in 2003 as the electronic medical record (EMR) for primary care, reaching and implemmentation of 95% in 2008.
 ATENEA includes pediatric and adult primary care, as well as providing related social assistance and nursing care.
-It use for coding diagnoses International Classification of Primary Care (ICPC-2).
+It uses for coding diagnoses the International Classification of Primary Care (ICPC-2).

-The pharmaceutical data record consist in 2 modules, LAMIA with primary prescription and dispensations, and FARHO with hospital prescriptions, using the Anatomical Therapeutic Chemical (ATC) classification system and the National Pharmaceutical Catalogue which allow the identification of the exact content of each dispensation.
-LAMIA and FARHO provides detailed information on prescriptions issued by physicians, such as the duration of treatment and dosage.
-LAMIA includes a comprehensive e-prescription paper-free system connected to all community pharmacies in the region that permits the linkage of individual prescriptions and dispensations through a specific prescription identification number.
+The pharmaceutical data record consists of 2 modules, LAMIA with primary prescriptions and dispensations, and FARHO with hospital prescriptions.
+Both tools use the Anatomical Therapeutic Chemical (ATC) classification system and the National Pharmaceutical Catalogue, which allow the identification of the exact content of each dispensation.
+LAMIA and FARHO provide detailed information on prescriptions issued by physicians, such as the duration of treatment and dosage.
+Additionally, LAMIA includes a comprehensive e-prescription paper-free system connected to all community pharmacies in the region, allowing the linkage of individual prescriptions and dispensations through a specific prescription identification.

-The Hospital Medical Record (HCI) has been in implementation since ?? and provides comprehensive information covering all areas of specialized care from admission, outpatient consultations, hospitalization, emergencies, diagnostic services (labs, imaging, microbiology, pathology, etc.), pharmacy, surgical block including day surgery, critical care, prevention and safety, social work, at-home hospitalization, day hospitalization, mental health care, and prenatal care.
+The Hospital Medical Record (HCI) begun in 2001 ??
+Alonso, A., Iraburu, M., Saldaña, M.L., & Pedro, M.T. de.
+(2004).
+Implantación de una historia clínica informatizada: encuesta sobre el grado de utilización y satisfacción en un hospital terciario.
+Anales del Sistema Sanitario de Navarra, 27(2), 233-239. and provides comprehensive information covering all areas of specialized care from admission, outpatient consultations, hospitalization, emergencies, diagnostic services (labs, imaging, microbiology, pathology, etc.), pharmacy and surgical block, including day surgery, critical care, prevention and safety, social work, hospital-at-home, day hospitals, mental health and prenatal care.